A one-day, hands-on, technical workshop focused on unlocking hydrologic data in Central Texas for public consumption.

 - Creating GIS compatible data sets

-Help well owners identify which Aquifer District monitor well is most applicable and closest to their well.
+Help well owners identify which Aquifer District monitor well is most applicable and closest to their well and find data on other nearby wells.

 Teaching Resources Team